istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-1/index.md

 ## Summary

 I hope that you are convinced that controlling egress traffic is important for the security of your cluster.
-In the next blogs in this series I will describe the Istio way for controlling egress traffic securely and compare it with alternative solutions such as
+In the next blogs in this series I will describe the Istio way to perform secure control of egress traffic and compare it with alternative solutions such as
 [Kubernetes Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) and legacy egress proxies/firewalls.